I couldn't resist eavesdropping

 , who devoted a good part of his life to educating people about the importance of having commons in a community.

 Linn’s efforts were responsible for a community garden in Berkeley.
-I’d met Linn and interviewed him in that garden a few years before he died.
+I’d met Linn and interviewed him in that same garden a few years before he died.
 Artists had come to him wanting to participate.
 Linn told me that he'd learned something from these artists.
 “Now, we’re always trying to help the artists to realize their work," he told me.
 "It fulfills another function.”
 That’s how he put it.
 It fulfills another function

 A New Trail of Hope